Arrow

 Showcase Large Portfolios: If you’re in an industry where a portfolio or gallery is important (like photography or architecture), having multiple pages to showcase your work may be necessary.

-Large multi-page website Cons
+Large Multi-Page Website Cons

 Overwhelms Visitors: Too much content can be overwhelming.
 Visitors may not know where to start or how to find the information they need, leading to frustration.